everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

-# Writing Functions for Everywhere Computer
+# Writing Functions for the Everywhere Computer

 This post was published on the [Fission][fission-blog] blog.